The UK ME/CFS Post Mortem Tissue Bank and Tissue Donation

 “Thorough histopathological study of cases coming to autopsy may help to confirm or refute the hypothesis that CFS is a disease process and whether the symptomatology may be explained by inflammation of the sensory and autonomic divisions of the PNS [peripheral nervous system].”

-Further information relating to the pilot study can be read here.
-A related newspaper article from 2010 which includes comment from Mrs Criona Wilson – mother to Sophia Mirza whose autopsy was part of the study – can be read, here.
+- See also: a related newspaper article from 2010 which includes comment from Mrs Criona Wilson – mother to Sophia Mirza whose autopsy was part of the study.

 Additional research on post mortem tissue samples is expected with funding having recently been approved for a small genetic study.
 All such studies are subject to availability of samples and, as ever, to funding restraints.

 However, we regard post-mortem research to be one of the more neglected areas of ME/CFS research and are very keen to support the establishment of a dedicated ME/CFS Post Mortem Tissue Bank along similar lines to those tissue banks currently available to other forms of chronic disease.

 Donating Post Mortem Tissue – Statement of Intent

 - Download the statement of intent and ensure it is completed in full.

 - Keep the completed form with your Will or in a Codicil to your Will.